provsalt/notes/Principal of accounts/10 Non current assets/NCA.md

 Reducing balance method = Net book value * rate of depreciation
 ### Materiality theory
 Materiality theory states that relevant information should be reported in the financial statements if it's unlikely to make a difference to the decision-making process.
 If the business is rich, certain capital expenditure can be considered revenue expenditure as it is insignificant to the business.

+## Consistancy theory
+Consistancy theory states that the depreciation method should not be changed once decided for meaningful comparison.